Marvellous111/omi-mentor/README.md

 2. Store mentor advice and conversation in a secure database to be used for context and future references where necessary.

+3. Build the homepage for the mentor app and host it for first time users of the app to see with setup instructions.

 ## HOSTING SERVICE

 Amazon ec2 or Render will be used for the hosting service.